-Printer cartridges Printer cartridges can be recycled at charity shops and some can be refilled at printer
+Printer cartridges can be recycled at charity shops and some can be refilled at printer Printer cartridges points and in blue bins (hostels). (milk, juice, soup cartons etc.)

-Tetra Pak Tetrapak cartons can be recycled in Recycling Banks, located at all College recycling
+Tetrapak cartons can be recycled in Recycling Banks, located at all College recycling Tetra Pak